 This is especially useful when you go from transcribing to reviewing.

-As you grow more accustom to the subtitle editor, you will find a style and timings that works best for you.
+As you grow more accustomed to the subtitle editor, you will find a style and timing that works best for you.

 Continuous vs Interrupted Playback

 Continuous playback does not pause the video automatically.
 You can still pause the video with the Tab key.

 Interrupted playback will automatically pause at an interval that you determine in seconds.

 The rewind controls will become one of your most used features in the subtitle editor.
 You can rewind the playback of the video with the hotkey Shift + Tab.
 Here is where you set in seconds, how far the playback will rewind.

 This toggles on or off the tips that pop up before you start a new chunk.
 You can disable the pop-up here.

 The playback toggle allows you to switch between a Continuous Playback and an Interrupted Playback.

 You can set the playback time interval and rewind time amount in the Settings.